About Malawi Adoption

 1. Application and Approval

 2. The Paper Chase

 To ensure that prospective adoptive parents are prepared for their international adoption journey, our agency requires that parents complete 10 hours of adoption training as mandated by the Hague Convention.
 To satisfy these hours, we have developed an online parent training program that we are proud to include in CAN’s service plan.
-For an overview of the program, please click here.
+For an overview of the training program, please click here.
 Please contact us for more information regarding adoption from Malawi.

 3. Identifying a Child(ren)

 4. Picking up Your Child(ren)

 Once you receive a court date you will travel to Malawi and meet your child face-to-face.
 Here you will continue the finalization of the adoption in country.
-This trips typically lasts about 6 weeks.
+This trip typically lasts about 6 weeks.